 They come in many forms, from capsules to powders to chewable tablets.
 They contain what’s called “functional fiber,” which may be extracted from natural sources or made in a lab.

-Extracted natural fibers include lignin (a compound found in plant cells), cellulose (a sugar found in plant cells), pectin (a sugar found in fruits and berries), and gum (a sugar found in seeds).
+Extracted natural fibers include lignin (a compound found in plant cells), cellulose (a sugar found in plant cells), pectin (a sugar found in fruits and berries), gum (a sugar found in seeds), and psyllium ( from the husk of Plantago plants, its the only supplemental fiber shown to help lower LDL "bad" cholesterol).

-Common manufactured fibers include psyllium (the only supplemental fiber shown to help lower LDL "bad" cholesterol), polydextrose and polyols, and maltodextrins.
+Common manufactured fibers include polydextrose and polyols, and maltodextrins.

 Use Supplements Safely